aamiaa/discord-api-diff/README.md

 As of March 6th 2026, `traffic_metadata_sealed` of quests in `quests.json` is no longer tracked, due to it changing every request.

 As of April 1st 2026, `profile-effects.json` can no longer be updated due to the endpoint's removal (the data is now included in the collectible item object).

+As of August 27th 2026, `provenance_metadata_sealed` of quests in `quests.json` is no longer tracked, due to it changing every request.